 We must mention Prince Bethlen Gábor, the Transylvanian ruler who was fighting General Wallenstein in 1626 near Ság.
-Szecsei András, the Reformed preacher was working in the town in 1670 who was taken as a slave to row galleys.
-The plague has visited the town in 1600, 1632, and very severely in 1663.
+Szecsei András, the Reformed preacher was working in the town in 1670 and was taken as a slave to row galleys.
+The plague visited the town in 1600, 1632, and very severely in 1663.
 It was also an Ottoman sanjak center in “Uyvar eyalet” between 1663-1685.
 The Jesuits got the monastery in 1688 from Emperor Leopold I and rebuilt it.
-Prince Rákóczi Ferenc II received the Transylvanians’ delegation in the monastery in 1704 who brought him the princely title from Gyulafehérvár.
+Prince Rákóczi Ferenc II received the Transylvanians’ delegation in the monastery in 1704 which brought him the princely title from Gyulafehérvár.

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Thank you!